shyamsunder0072/RaWorkflowOrchestrator/docs/security.rst

 Default Roles
 '''''''''''''
-Airflow ships with a set of roles by default: Admin, User, Op, Viewer, and Public.
+Airflow ships with a set of roles by default: Admin, User, Op, Viewer, Dev, and Public.
 Only ``Admin`` users could configure/alter the permissions for other roles.
 But it is not recommended that ``Admin`` users alter these default roles in any way by removing or adding permissions to these roles.